3mdeb/blog.3mdeb.com/source/_posts/2017-05-19-kanban-method-in-a-consulting-company.md

 To make kanban work, each employee must follow these rules:

-* In Progress have biggest priority, next is ToDo and Backlog,
+* In Progress has the biggest priority, next is ToDo and Backlog,
 * Never take more than two tasks at a time,
 * Do not throw unfinished tasks for verification, because due date is comming,
 * Listen and read communication, ask questions,